KarenSandova/Project_Space_invasion/README.md

 #### Game Over 💔

-- The game must end when pieces can no longer be placed on the board.
-- At the end of the game, it must display the final score and allow the user to return to the main menu.
+- TThe game will end when the user decides to close the game or when the user manages to eliminate all enemies

 #### Levels and Difficulty ⚙️